dilshankarunarathne/js-pong/README.md

 But now you will be able to see the changes you just made.
 ![fork instructions](assets/md-img/8-fork.png)

+3. Make all the changes you want to make for a specific improvement of the code before you move on to the next step.

 ## Step 5 - Create a pull request